Laughlin Constable

-Laughlin Constable is a fiercely independent, full-service Brand Experiences Agency with offices in Chicago and Milwaukee.
+Laughlin Constable is an advertising agency with offices in Chicago and Milwaukee.

 History

 The agency was founded in 1976 in Milwaukee, and it entered the Chicago market in 1998 and New York in 2009.
 Founded as Frankenberry, Laughlin, Bernstein & Persa, changes in partnership led the agency to the name Laughlin Constable in 1992.

 Laughlin Constable began as an advertising and added public relations services in 1978.
 It was named one of the nation's fastest-growing agencies by Adweek in 1993.

 In 1998, Laughlin Constable purchased N.W.
 Ayer and opened an office in Chicago.

 In 2005, it acquired the Chicago PR agency Grant/Jacoby.
 Then, in 2007, the agency acquired GreenHouse, a Chicago-based boutique agency.
 Soon after, the agency acquired Kohnke Hanneken, an agency that was profiled in Communication Arts.

 In 2008, Laughlin Constable developed a strategic alliance with Mobium, a Chicago business-to-business agency that received much recognition, including Top Agency of 2006 by Crain Communications’ BtoB Magazine.

 Then, in 2009, the agency's New York office was opened through the integration of Partners & Jeary.

 In 2012, Laughlin Constable acquired the Milwaukee-based interactive marketing agency Fullhouse, as well as Milwaukee PR firm Zeppos & Associates.
 Laughlin Constable also expanded in March 2013 by acquiring New York and New Jersey agency, Filter Advertising.